reddit/node-middleware/README.md

 #### waitForAction

 ```
-waitForAction(action: Object, cb: Function): Promise
+waitForAction(actionFn: Function, cb: Function): Promise
 ```

-`action: Object`
+`actionFn: Function(action: Object)`

-A Redux action that represents the condition that must be met for the callback to fire.
-Like all Redux actions, must contain the key `type`. *After* `waitForAction` is invoked, if `action` is dispatched, the callback will fire.
+A function that receives a Redux action, represents the condition that must be met for the callback to fire. *After* `waitForAction` is invoked, if `action` is dispatched, the callback will fire.

 `cb(state: Object): void`